yangsuiyun/master-python/02Containers and Collections.md

 ```

 # ChainMap
- a ChainMap is an updatable view over multiple dicts, and it behaves just like a normal dict.
+ A ChainMap is an updatable view over multiple dicts, and it behaves just like a normal dict.
 Classical use case as follows:
  ## search through multiple dictionnaries at once
  ChainMap can sotre multiple dictionnaries by reference.
 Multiple dictionnaries can be 'get' and 'pop' at once.
 And when sub dictionary change, ChainMap also changed.
  ```python